kailash-manasarovar/statement/docs/timeline/2023/april.md

     - However, the feelings were so intense, I could not believe, at that time, that Domingo could be behind this too.
     - Sandra Rita Diaz, unknown to me at the time, was taking notes and reporting back.
 It is not yet clear to whom.

+### The abomination of desolation in the holy place

+- Could Lourdes be another one of those holy places mentioned in Daniel and Matthew?
+- If it wasn't already, it may be in July and certainly will be in [December this year](december.md#sandra-and-the-champagne).
+- Was Sandra already planning it out, or does she just do what's she's told?

 ## The Novena prayer

 - Sandra Rita Diaz told me about Novena prayers so I bought a Novena candle and started to pray.